wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 > If I were to ask my Christian friends how they unquestionably know the Bible to be the word of God, I believe they would refrain from citing archaeological discoveries or linguistic connections with ancient Hebrew of Greek as their prime evidence, but rather they would make reference to the Spirit.

-I’m so glad Callister decided to include this, because it is a great argument against The Church’s advertised method of finding truth: the Holy Spirit.
+I’m so glad Callister decided to include this because it is a great argument against The Church’s advertised method of finding truth: the Holy Spirit.
 If the Holy Spirit were the only way for us to know which church is true, why did God choose to make it so confusing?
 [People all around the world testify](https://www.youtube.com/watch?v=UJMSU8Qj6Go&t=111s) that they have felt God testify to them that the beliefs they happened to be taught as children are the correct ones.

 ## Pg.
-94 The straight line analogy
+94 The straight-line analogy

 > Suppose that the single point above represents the Bible, that each straight line (that can be drawn through the point) represents a different interpretation of the Bible, and that each interpretation represents a different church.
 Now ask yourself, "how many straight lines can be drawn between two points…?